sjdvda/myt-usage-checker/README.md

 ### Apprise Syntax:

 Refer to the [Apprise documentation](https://github.com/caronc/apprise/wiki) for detailed examples.
+Over 40 different services are supported.

 #### Examples:
 `mailto://{userid}:{password}@gmail.com` will send the notification by email.